 After so much uncertainty, it will be very welcome news to employers that from 1 January 2021 it can only be possible to be within the social security legislation of one country at a time and the scenario of compulsory double social security contributions will not arise.
 Contributions will generally be payable in the country where activities are undertaken, with special provisions for multi-state and detached workers.

-One interesting addition to the Protocol is that there is the possibility for countries to ‘opt out’ of the detached worker rules.
-Countries have until 1 February 2021 to make this decision and, if they choose to opt out, then there will be no possibility of remaining in the home country social security legislation for posted workers on temporary assignments.
+One interesting addition to the Protocol was the possibility for countries to ‘opt out’ of the detached worker rules.
+Countries had until 1 February 2021 to make this decision, however it has now been confirmed that all EU countries have opted into the detached worker rules.

 Read more on the Social Security rules from 2021.